 Source: Morningstar, FactSet.
 Data as of 12/31/2020.
 Performance data quoted represents past performance.
 Past performance is not a guarantee of future results.
 Index performance is not illustrative of fund performance.
 Indices are not securities in which investments can be made.
 Prior to 3/2/2021, the VanEck Vectors Social Sentiment ETF had no operating history.
 For fund performance current to the most recent month-end, visit vaneck.com.

 Investing in social sentiment is a fascinating topic given the growth of social media platforms and the rise of modern technology like artificial intelligence and natural language processing.
-For an easy introduction, listen to the podcast I hosted with Jamie Wise, CEO of Periscope Capital and Founder of Buzz Holdings, the creator of the BUZZ NextGen AI US Social Sentiment Leaders Index: Trends with Benefits #46: Social Sentiment with Jamie Wise.
+It’s important to remember that relying on heavily on social media analytics is still relatively new and untested.
+Social media posts may be made with an intent to inflate, or otherwise manipulate, the public perception of a company stock or other investment.
+There’s also the risk of accurately assessing sentiment from an analysis of text in posts.
+These are factors that should be understood about any strategy or index of this sort.
+For an easy introduction to the BUZZ NextGen AI US Social Sentiment Leaders Index, listen to the podcast I hosted with Jamie Wise, CEO of Periscope Capital and Founder of Buzz Holdings and creator of the Index: Trends with Benefits #46: Social Sentiment with Jamie Wise.

 Calendar returns refers to the percentage gained or lost at the end of the calendar year per dollar invested on January 1.